 Redeeming Love can design special programs of spiritual songs from a particular historical period, for celebrations and commemorations.

-The trio's project for 2011-2012 is anti-slavery songs from the 1840's and 1850's.
+The trio's project for 2011-2013 is anti-slavery songs from the 1840's and 1850's and songs of the Civil War.
 These songs display a variety of approaches to opposing slavery: the irony of slavery in a free country, contemplating the feelings of both slaves and slaveholders, the fugitive slave law, and campaigning for an anti-slavery presidential candidate.
 Some songs portray entertaining scenes such as a southern planter courting a beautiful Yankee girl, and a southern preacher arriving in Hell.